 Prior to Relay, Melissa worked on similar communications projects for BetterLesson, and before that, as Senior Editor for Content and Distribution at Education Resource Strategies, a nonprofit organization that partners with large urban school systems to transform how they use their resources to prepare every child for tomorrow.
 She wrote or edited over 80 reports, blogs, or commentaries for ERS, created and implemented content distribution plans (including media outreach), managed the monthly newsletter, and worked closely with ERS leadership on goal setting and branding.
 Melissa continues to work with ERS on specific writing, distribution, and newsletter engagement projects.

 Prior to ERS, Melissa graduated with a masters in public policy from at the Harvard Kennedy School of Government, where she studied social policy with a focus on education.
 She also studied how the internet has affected journalism, politics, and government, completing an independent project on what makes social action campaigns “go viral” on the Web.
 Her masters capstone project focused on nonprofit growth and site expansion.

 While at HKS, Melissa was selected for News21, a summer fellowship sponsored by the Carnegie-Knight Foundation to promote innovation in journalism.
-Along with a team from Columbia Graduate School of Journalism, Melissa reported on aging in America, from caregiving to the graying workplace.
+Along with a team from Columbia Graduate School of Journalism, Melissa reported on aging in America, from care-giving to the graying workplace.

-Prior to reporting, Melissa was an 8th grade Language Arts teacher with Teach for America in Houston.
-She graduated magna cum laude with a degree in history from Princeton in 2005, where she directed the play No Exit at Theatre Intime.
-She is fan of flamenco dance, good theater, international travel, and fondue parties, and is originally from New York City.
+Melissa graduated magna cum laude with a degree in history from Princeton University, where she directed the play No Exit at Theatre Intime.
+She is fan of flamenco dance, theater, Krav Maga, and international travel.